ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 <summary>What is GPG/GPA?</summary>
 <br>

-GPG[^15][^16] is a complete and free implementation of OpenPGP stadard.
+GPG[^15][^16] is a complete and free implementation of OpenPGP standard.
 GPG has an extensive list of features and libraries, it can for example be used to manage your keys, sign and encrypt your data and create TLS server certificates.
-GPA is GUI application for GPG.
+GPA is GUI-application for GPG.

-Here in this task we are using it to encrypt an image file; a screenshot of your Tails instance with your name and Student ID.
+Here in this task, we are using it to encrypt an image file; a screenshot of your Tails instance with your name and Student ID.

 [More on this](https://www.gnupg.org/faq/gnupg-faq.html)